learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 ------

-One of the defining qualities of a good product manager is the ability to develop and envision and client-centered product.
+One of the defining qualities of a good product manager is the ability to develop and envision a client-centered product.
 We present a case study that underscores the significance of this skill in the realm of product management.

 #### Case Study 1 - Client-Centred Approach: